Buzz Group Ltd Privacy Notice

 • when it is based on your explicit consent.

-All information sent to and from Buzz Group sites is encrypted using 256 BIT Transport Layer Security (TLS) technology.
+All information sent to and from Buzz sites is encrypted using 256-bit Transport Layer Security (TLS) technology.

-Your credit card details are encrypted and sent only to our PCI DSS-compliant Payment Service Provider.
-Buzz Group is dedicated to protecting our customer's confidential information and, as part of doing so, Buzz Group is certified towards the Payment Card Industries Data Security Standard.
+Your card details are encrypted and sent only to our PCI DSS-compliant Payment Service Provider.
+Buzz is dedicated to protecting our customers' confidential information and, as part of doing so, Buzz is certified towards the Payment Card Industries Data Security Standard.

-The security of Buzz Groups systems and applications is tested several times per year by third-party security experts.
-Furthermore, Buzz Group has an Intrusion Detection System that monitors all network traffic 24/7 for signs of attacks or intrusions.
+The security of Buzz’s systems and applications is tested several times per year by third-party security experts.
+Furthermore, Buzz has an Intrusion Detection System that monitors all network traffic 24/7 for signs of attacks or intrusions.

 If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by contacting our Data Protection Officer, using the contact details in section 2.